A parliamentary report of 1777 recorded a parish workhouse in operation at Alverstoke for up to 200 inmates.

 An 1829 plan of the building shows the T-shaped main building surrounded by a number of separate blocks containing men's and women's infirmaries, lunatic cells and workshops.
 The inmates spun yarn for stockings, linen for aprons and gowns, and wool for coats and rugs.
 These products were transported by boat to a market at Portsmouth Harbour.

 Because of its status as a Gilbert Act Parish, Alverstoke fell outside most of the provisions of the 1834 Poor Law Amendment Act.
-However, in 1852 the parish was persuaded to adopt Poor Law Union status under the 1834 Act.
+However, in 1852 the parish was persuaded to adopt Poor Law Parish status under the 1834 Act.

 The Alverstoke workhouse's location and layout are shown on the 1910 map below.
 By this date, many additions had been made to the building including a two-storey entrance block at the north.